top of page

 Swansea Council recently secured funding under the Welsh Government’s Coastal Risk Management Programme to undertake essential Coastal Protection works to a section of the existing sea defences at Mumbles promenade.
 The improvement works will afford enhanced flood and coastal erosion protection to businesses and residential properties currently at long-term risk of flooding.
 The protection works will be undertaken from Knab Rock to a point approximately 250m north of Oystermouth Square.

-Knights Brown has been appointed as the contractor to undertake the work, which is currently planned to commence in January 2023 and be completed over approximately 120 weeks.
+Knights Brown has been appointed as the contractor to undertake the work, which is currently planned to commence in January 2023 and be completed by Easter 2025.

 The project, driven by Swansea Council, will help protect the community’s homes, businesses and people for decades to come.
 It also aims to improve Mumbles as a destination, with new lighting, litter bins, seating and better links to Mumbles Road.